Who was FDNY Firefighter Michael Davidson?

 "Our entire department, our entire city, mourns this horrific loss of a very brave firefighter," FDNY chief Daniel Nigro said.

-Davidson of Floral Park, New York, is survived by his wife, Eileen, and their four children; three daughters, ages 7, 3, and 1 and a son, age 6.
+Davidson, of Floral Park on Long Island, is survived by his wife Eileen and their four children; three daughters, ages 7, 3, and 1 and a son, age 6.

+Neighbors said Davidson was well-known for his altruism, and just this week he was helping clean driveways after the nor'easter.

+"He was always helping everyone," neighbor Maggie Shaw said.
+"He always took out that snowblower and was helping all the neighbors."

 The FDNY said that Davidson was cited four different times during his time at the department for his bravery while on duty.